Notion (ancient city)

 During the first years of the Peloponnesian War, Notion was split into factions, one of which called in mercenaries under Persian command; the Athenian admiral Paches ruthlessly restored the pro-Athenian faction to power, "and settlers were afterwards sent out from Athens, and the place colonized according to Athenian laws" (Thucydides III:34).
 Thereafter it served as an Athenian base.
 In 406 BC it was the site of the Spartan victory at the Battle of Notium.
 By the late fourth century BC it was joined in a sympoliteia (federal league) with Colophon and "by the Roman period the name of Notion dropped out of use completely."

+Archaeological expeditions, carried out in part by the University of Michigan, resumed in 2022.
+In July 2023, a small hoard of 68 gold persian darics was found buried underneath the walls of one of the houses.
+According to Christopher Ratté, one of the lead archaeologists on the expedition, the hoard may have been left by a soldier for safekeeping.